zachvalenta/notes-sw/svc/design-patterns.md

 > This is what I’ve started telling people: Use mostly functions, try to make most of them pure.
 I think that can get people (even new devs) 80% of the benefits (testability, composability, loose coupling, and the ability to reason about code) of more complicated, prescriptive architectures (Hexagonal, Onion, Ports & Adapters, Clean, etc) with a minimal amount of ramp up. https://news.ycombinator.com/item?id=24915497

 ## refactoring

+> Analysis of the curl codebase: “It means that every line in the product source code tree have by now been edited on average 3.5 times.” https://registerspill.thorstenball.com/p/joy-and-curiosity-28

 * _extract_: separate [Fowler https://refactoring.com/catalog/]
 * _inline_: combine